-I am both an individual and couple psychoanalytic psychotherapist practicing for over twenty years.
+I am both an individual and couple psychoanalytic psychotherapist practicing for over twenty five years.
 I have also undertaken training in family therapy.
 I work with young adults to older people in later life.

 I offer consultations (assessment), and short and long term therapeutic work.
 This may be once weekly or less frequently.
 Where indicated, I work with people more intensively than weekly sessions, over some months or sometimes years.
 The understanding of the difficulties, and choice of therapeutic approach are discussed beforehand with each person or couple, and reviewed periodically together.